fnmederos/Connect-Github/replit.md

 ### Feature Specifications

 - **Dashboard Workflow:** Manual vehicle selection with an "Ingresar Vehículos" button, multi-select dialog for vehicles, and manual row creation for assignments.
-- **History Feature:** Dedicated page (`/history`) for viewing and managing saved daily assignments, including detailed views and deletion functionality.
+- **History Feature:** Dedicated page (`/history`) for viewing and managing saved daily assignments, including detailed views and deletion functionality with confirmation dialogs.
+- **Roles Management:** Dedicated page (`/roles`) for CRUD operations on employee roles/functions.
+Supports creating, editing, and deleting roles with uniqueness validation and proper error handling (409 Conflict for duplicates).
 - **Comments and Depot Features:** Each vehicle card has a dedicated comments textarea.
 A separate DEPOSITO section allows scheduling warehouse personnel with multiple time slots, employee assignments, and a special toggleable ENCARGADO (Supervisor) position.
 - **Excel Export:** Functionality to export historical daily assignments within a selected date range to an .xlsx file, including vehicle, driver, and assistant details.
+User feedback provided when no data matches the selected range.
-- **Vehicle Reordering:** Dashboard vehicle cards can be reordered using up/down arrow buttons.
+- **Vehicle Reordering:** Dashboard vehicle cards can be reordered using up/down arrow buttons with persistent order preservation.

 ## External Dependencies